This crab legs recipe combines boiling crab legs in beer with a garlic Old Bay melted butter sauce. You’ll never wonder how to boil crab legs again!

 Now of course there are many other ways to cook crab legs – bake, broil, even grill maybe?
 But if you are looking for easy and delicious, boiling crab legs is the way to go.

-As I mentioned above, boiling crab legs really can’t be much easier…just boil your water, add a bottle of beer and some Old Bay seafood seasoning, and throw in your frozen crab legs.
+As I mentioned above, boiling crab legs really can’t be much easier…just boil your water, add a bottle of beer and some Old Bay seasoning, and add the crab legs.

-I can’t remember when exactly I found the idea to add a bottle of beer to the boiling water, but let me tell you, we tried it once and have done it ever since!
+I can’t remember when exactly I found the idea to add a bottle of beer to the boiling water in this crab legs recipe, but let me tell you, we tried it once and have done it ever since!
 In fact, we add a bottle of beer to any seafood that we boil now.

 It just seems to give the seafood even more flavor and (I might be crazy! lol) but the shells look cleaner and prettier too 🙂